Heisenberg-limited quantum phase estimation of multiple eigenvalues with few control qubits: Introduction

-The requirement to prepare eigenstates of the unitary $U$ is however not possible for most applications.
-In~\cite{Obrien19Quantum} it was demonstrated numerically that this requirement is unnecessary; one may infer single eigenvalues from mixed or superposed initial eigenstates using standard classical signal processing techniques~\cite{Rife74Single}.
+The requirement to prepare eigenstates of the unitary $U$ is not possible for most applications.
+It is well known that the `textbook' QPE algorithm succeeds for any initial state, i.e. the output is always an accurate estimate of one of the eigenphases of $U$~\cite{Nielsen00Quantum}.
+However, the performance of few-ancilla QPE on starting states that are not eigenstates has only been examined recently.
+In~\cite{Obrien19Quantum} it was demonstrated numerically that one may infer single eigenvalues from mixed or superposed initial eigenstates using standard classical signal processing techniques~\cite{Rife74Single}.
 Under some additional constraints on the system, it was recently found that these techniques could be performed in the absence of any control qubits or the need to apply controlled unitary operations~\cite{Lu20Algorithms,Obrien20Error}, a further significant saving.
 Due to the need to `densely sample' the phase function $g(k)=\sum_j A_j e^{i \phi_j k}$, and a lack of optimization of the classical post-processing techniques, Ref.~\cite{Obrien19Quantum} only achieved sampling-noise-limited scaling, but not Heisenberg-limited scaling.
 By dense sampling we mean that we draw samples from $g(k)$ with $k$ a sequence of integers, $k=0, 1, \ldots, K$ (as opposed to, say, choosing $k=2^d$, i.e. exponentially increasing which is used in textbook QPE and iterative QPE).
 By a clever adjustment of the quantum phase estimation problem to target estimation of the spectral function, Eq.~\eqref{eq:spectral_function}, of the input state, Ref.~\cite{Somma19Quantum} was able to prove rigorous results, with bounds that were subsequently improved in Ref.~\cite{Roggero20Spectral}.
 Still, these results fall short of reaching ``the Heisenberg limit for the problem of estimating multiple phases", however that should be defined.